 Governing boards have a vital role to play in driving up school and pupil performance and ensuring that resources are used well to give every child the best possible education.
 They also make decisions on matters such as school policies, and the school’s development plan.
 They oversee the use of the school’s budget, and have responsibility to obtain value for money for that budget, and are responsible for the appointment of the head teachers.
 In addition, governors monitor, support and challenge the head teacher and staff on how well those policies and the targets set, are followed through.
 They do this by visiting the school, getting to know its strengths and weaknesses, and asking useful questions that foster an ethos of continuous improvement.

-The FGB intends to meet half termly and additionally will operate three sub- committees;
+The FGB intends to meet half termly and additionally will operate two sub- committees;